Bioimaging and Applied Research Core

 About

 BARC offers a wide variety of services via a traditional fee-for-service model and collaborative solutions that involve do-it-yourself imaging and data analysis and lab-expertise for hire.
-These models give investigators the opportunity for training and hands-on time on selected instrumentation and permit investigators to purchase tech-time from experienced staff to contribute to protocol development and optimization of new approaches.
+These models give investigators the opportunity for training and hands-on time on selected instrumentation and permit investigators to purchase technician time from experienced staff to contribute to protocol development and optimization of new approaches.
 Staff can assist in experimental planning and project design.

 Initiate a project